tendermint/fundraising/x/fundraising/spec/02_state.md

 // for basic auction functionality.
 Any custom auction type should extend this
 // type for additional functionality (e.g. english auction, fixed price auction). type BaseAuction struct {
-	Id                 uint64            // id of the auction Type               AuctionType       // supporting auction types are english and fixed price Auctioneer         string            // the account that is in charge of the action SellingPoolAddress string            // an escrow account to collect selling tokens for the auction PayingPoolAddress  string            // an escrow account to collect paying tokens for the auction StartPrice         sdk.Dec           // starting price of the auction SellingCoin        sdk.Coin          // selling coin for the auction PayingCoinDenom    string            // the paying coin denom that bidders use to bid with VestingPoolAddress string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction RemainingCoin      sdk.Coin          // the remaining amount of coin to sell StartTime          time.Time         // start time of the auction EndTime            []time.Time       // end times of the auction since extended round(s) can occur Status             AuctionStatus     // the auction status }
+	Id                    uint64            // id of the auction Type                  AuctionType       // supporting auction types are english and fixed price Auctioneer            string            // the account that is in charge of the action SellingReserveAddress string            // an escrow account to collect selling tokens for the auction PayingReserveAddress  string            // an escrow account to collect paying tokens for the auction StartPrice            sdk.Dec           // starting price of the auction SellingCoin           sdk.Coin          // selling coin for the auction PayingCoinDenom       string            // the paying coin denom that bidders use to bid with VestingReserveAddress string            // the vesting account that releases the paying amount of coins based on the schedules
+	VestingSchedules      []VestingSchedule // vesting schedules for the auction WinningPrice          sdk.Dec           // the winning price of the auction RemainingCoin         sdk.Coin          // the remaining amount of coin to sell StartTime             time.Time         // start time of the auction EndTime               []time.Time       // end times of the auction since extended round(s) can occur Status                AuctionStatus     // the auction status }
 ```